Unity-Technologies/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

 Note: the server rewind of the game's state is done all in the same frame, this is invisible to players.
 This is a server side check that allows validating a client telling you what to do.
 <!--
-I'm not adding more info on this until we have discussed this further SDK side.
+TODO LATER I'm not adding more info on this until we have discussed this further SDK side.
 TODO shot behind a wall issue.  rewind limit to make it less bad TODO talk about mixing this with extrapolation to help the "shot behind a wall" issue TODO rocket league (https://www.youtube.com/watch?v=ueEmiDM94IE) uses this too, should see how that can change the teachings to be less FPS/sniper centric.